Make use of your own initiative and create yourself a training that suits your needs!

 Interested in an exchange?

-Calls for applications for project-based exchanges open throughout the year on the EJTN Exchange Programme platform.
-Calls for applications for bilateral exchanges are open between September and mid-November to be implemented in the following year.
+Calls for applications for project-based exchanges (regional exchanges and judiciary learning grant programme) open throughout the year on the EJTN Exchange Programme platform.
+Calls for applications for bilateral exchanges are open between September and mid-October to be implemented the following year.

 Projects are preselected by the EJTN Members and Associate Members.
 Preselected projects are then submitted to the EJTN secretariat which proceeds to the allocation based on the available places, hosting capacities and quality criteria.